SohelMallik/Task-Management-System-Django/README.md

 # 📋 Task Management System - Django

 A secure, responsive, and user-friendly **Task Management Web Application** built with **Django**.
-The application enables users to create, organize, update, search, and manage daily tasks through an intuitive interface with secure authentication and an administrative dashboard.
+The application enables users to create, organize, update, and manage daily tasks through an intuitive interface with secure authentication and an administrative dashboard.

 ## Table of Contents